The REU program will start on Tuesday, May 28th, 2013 and end on August 4th, 2013.

 great atmosphere for discussions both of physics and anything else.

-REU students will receive a stipend of about $4300.
-To promote interaction
+REU students will receive a stipend of approximately $5300.

 a diverse group of undergraduates and encourage students from a variety of